Followers

 Sketch of Braddock's Route

 There is some controversy as to which direction the British should take.
 There were two main routes to the west.
-One to the south traversed Virginia (West Virginia today) while the other went through western Pennsylvania.
+One traversed Virginia (present-day West Virginia), while the other went through western Pennsylvania.
 Washington was connected to the commercial interests that supported using the southern route.
-The rationale for both parties being that British military improvements to the road chosen would ensure that route became the main British artery to the west.
+The rationale for both parties was that British military improvements to the road chosen would ensure that the route became the main British artery to the west.
 In either case, Braddock chose the southern route, which ran through much more rugged and densely wooded terrain.
 The march to Fort Duquesne relied on the building of a road that Braddock and his men constructed by using an old Indian path called Nemacolin’s Path, which gave them a route through the Allegheny Mountains.
 Braddock's troops marched from Alexandria to Winchester to Cumberland (MD), where the road through the wilderness began.
-It took them a little over a month to build this road, which was 12 feet wide and 110 miles long and 50 years later, financed by Congress as the first National Road.
+It took them a little over a month to build this road, which was 12 feet wide and 110 miles long.
+Fifty years later, it was financed by Congress as the first National Road.
 But it never took them to Fort Duquesne.

 The thickly forested Allegheny Mountains would